sithmel/occamsrazor.js/README.rst

 Why use adapters
 ================
-Maybe you are thinking why using an adapter when I can just extend an object using prototype or copying methods.
+Maybe you are thinking why using an adapter when I can just extend an object using prototype or copying attributes and methods.
 There are two fundamentals problems with messing directly with the objects:

 - the method name we choose can conflicts with another one.
 Generally speaking patches can easily become incompatible between each others
 - it's difficult to test an extension in isolation

-Furthermore, using JSON, Javascript developers deals with objects without methods and inheritance chains.
+Furthermore, using JSON, Javascript developers often deal with objects without methods and inheritance chains.
 So using adapters can fit the needings to add behaviours to an object.

 Adding a more specific adapter
 ==============================